How To Optimise Your Conversions:

 For recent customers where you have their email address you have the advantage of being able to send them links to a survey.
 As they are relatively new customers focus on understanding their perception of your value proposition.
 What attracted them to your website, what do they see as its strengths, and which competitor’s sites do they also visit or buy from?
 This can improve your understanding of what areas of your value proposition may attract new customers to your site.

 The key thing to remember about surveys though is to ensure you get a larger enough sample size to provide reliable data.
 Unless you get at least a minimum of 100 responses you may be in danger of putting too much weight on the views of a small section of your customer base.
 Try and collect some demographic data in your questionnaire so that you can compare the profile of respondents with your overall target audience.
 This will help you understand how representative your respondents are of your overall visitor base.

 Step 7: Usability Testing:

 As Steve Krug mentions in his classic book about usability Don’t make me think, one user testing your site is better than no users.
-However, try not to rely on people in the office to test your site as there are likely to be too close to your website and probably won’t be representative of your average user.
+However, for any successful conversion rate optimisation programme it is important you don’t rely on a single user to test your site.
+Don’t rely on people in the office to test your site as there are likely to be too close to your website and probably won’t be representative of your average user.

-If you decide to recruit people to do usability testing in a lab or meeting room make sure you observe and listen to what people say, rather than asking direct questions.
-People are very good at post-rationalising decisions they make, but this won’t necessarily reflect how they behave in reality.
+If you decide to recruit people to do usability testing in a lab or meeting room make sure you observe and listen to what people say, rather than asking too many direct questions.
+People naturally post-rationalising decisions they make, but this won’t necessarily reflect how they behave in reality.

 If you prefer to watch videos of your real users talking about your website or evaluating new designs you may want to consider Whatusersdo or UserBob.
 Video can be very powerful with your stakeholders to bring issues to life from the user’s perspective.